pinkpong111/governance-rules-theory/README.md

 A highly specialized agent has a narrow Dint.
 When contaminated input arrives (adversarial prompts, poisoned data, out-of-distribution queries), there are few adjacent capability vectors to absorb or triangulate the anomaly.
 The contaminated pattern has nowhere to be checked against — it propagates unchallenged.

-> *Empirical basis: Over-specialized models show entity-swap accuracy drops of −22.4% under factual perturbation, vs. −9.8% for more general models (SUAS 2025 contamination study).
-This is the quantified performance signature of low Dint: narrow capability space = high sensitivity to adversarial boundary stress.*
+> *Structural analogue: Over-specialized models showing entity-swap accuracy drops of −22.4% under factual perturbation vs. −9.8% for more general models (SUAS 2025) is structurally consistent with the prediction that low Dint produces high contamination sensitivity: narrow capability space leaves no adjacent vectors to provide contrast baseline for anomaly detection.*

 **2. Performance degradation under distribution shift**

 Preference tuning (RLHF/DPO) applied asymmetrically — optimizing for a narrow output distribution — produces models that sacrifice Dint for alignment precision.
 The result is measurably lower diversity even on tasks unrelated to the fine-tuned domain.

-> *Empirical basis: Preference tuning substantially reduces lexical and semantic diversity vs. SFT (Kirk et al., 2024).
-Adversarially trained models suffer deteriorated generalization on clean data (Schmidt et al., 2018; Tsipras et al., 2019).
-Both are Dint collapse events.*
+> *Structural analogue: Preference tuning substantially reducing lexical and semantic diversity vs. SFT (Kirk et al., 2024) is structurally consistent with the prediction that asymmetric optimization collapses Dint.
+Adversarially trained models suffering deteriorated generalization on clean data (Schmidt et al., 2018; Tsipras et al., 2019) is compatible with the same mechanism: asymmetric specialization narrows the internal capability space in a way that reduces performance on the dimensions not optimized.*

 **The structural rule:**